caltechlibrary/datatools/csvfind.1.md

 : set the edit distance thresh hold for match, default 0

 -nl, -newline
-: include trailing newline from output
+: include trailing newline from output for end of file (EOF)

+-crlf
+: use CRLF for end of line (EOL) on write, defaults to true for Windows

 -o, -output
 : output filename